According to the

 jobs in the United States.
 Although several hundred people teach

 atmospheric science and related courses in college and university

-departments of meteorology or atmospheric science, physics, earth
+departments of meteorology or atmospheric science, physics, earth science,

-university faculty, rather than atmospheric scientists.
+faculty, rather than atmospheric scientists.

-Weather Service stations throughout the Nation;
+meteorologists in National Weather Service stations throughout the Nation;

-the remainder of NOAA's meteorologists work mainly in research and development or management.
+the remainder of NOAA's meteorologists work mainly in research and

-Armed Forces members are involved in forecasting and other
+hundreds of Armed Forces members are involved in forecasting and other

 meteorological work.
 Others work for professional, scientific, and